 In order to send an MSGin5G UE Configuration request, the configuration management client functionality on the Constrained UE shall use the procedures specified in clause 6.2.1.2.

-Upon receiving an CoAP 2.05 (Content), 4.03 (Forbidden) or 4.04 (Not found) response and the recipient's address included in the CoAP Option is set to the MSGin5G Client itself, the MSGin5G Client shall handle the CoAP 2.05 (Content), 4.03 (Forbidden) or 4.04 (Not found) response as specified in clause 6.2.1.2.
+Upon receiving an CoAP 2.05 (Content) response and the recipient's address included in the CoAP Option is set to the MSGin5G Client itself, the MSGin5G Client shall handle the CoAP 2.05 (Content) response as specified in clause 6.2.1.2.

 6.2.3 Constrained UE configuration via MSGin5G Gateway UE